×

 Is there a lot of diversity?
 Are people in Bologna accepting of differences?

 "The town is relatively wealthy and the majority of people have jobs.
 People of all social levels generally interact with each other without problems.
-Generally speaking the Bolognese are accepting of people of different cultures and religion, but do not necessarily interact with them," said one expat who made the move to Bologna.
+Generally speaking the Bolognese are accepting of people of different cultures and religion, but do not necessarily interact with them," commented one expat who made the move to Bologna.

 "Bologna is a diverse city with a variety of cultures and backgrounds represented.
 People in Bologna are generally accepting of differences and are welcoming to people from all walks of life.
-The city is known for its vibrant and diverse culture, and its citizens are proud of their city's diversity," explained one expat living in Bologna, Italy.
+The city is known for its vibrant and diverse culture, and its citizens are proud of their city's diversity," remarked one expat living in Bologna, Italy.

 Italian For A WhileItalian For A While